||Proper identification is essential - some species of termites in will attack only

 whilst others are highly destructive to such buildings in a short amount

-of time - please see below an outline of the main destructive termites in NSW:
+of time - please see below an outline of the main destructive termites.

 found throughout Australia - particularly in urban